Updated and Refreshed in 2018!

 Quality plan: Documented information that provides the activities or methods to be taken to achieve objectives and meet specified requirements.

 Quality policy: A documented statement of commitment or intent to be implemented to achieve quality.

 Quality rate: See “first pass yield.”

-Quality score chart: A control chart for evaluating the stability of a process.
+Quality score chart: A chart for evaluating the stability of a process.
 The quality score is the weighted sum of the count of events of various classifications in which each classification is assigned a weight.

-Quality tool: An instrument or technique to support and improve the activities of process quality management and improvement.
+Quality tool: An instrument or technique to support and improve the activities of quality management and improvement.